Automated Progressive Red Teaming: APRT

-\paragraph{Reward Models} DART adopts two reward models to score a pair (prompt, response) to produce a confidence score.
-Due to the trade-off relationship between safety and helpfulness ~\cite{bai2022training,touvron2023llama}, we employ a safety reward model $\mathcal{R}_{\rm{s}}$ and a helpfulness reward model $\mathcal{R}_{\rm{h}}$ to guide the iterative adversarial training process.
-The termination condition of adversarial training process is when $\mathcal{M}^{i}_{\rm{target}}$ begins to decay in helpfulness score compared with $\mathcal{M}^{0}_{\rm{target}}$.
+\paragraph{Reward LLMs} APRT adopts two Reward LLMs to score a pair (input, response) to produce a confidence score.
+Due to the trade-off relationship between safety and helpfulness \cite{bai2022training, touvron2023llama}, we employ a safety Reward LLM $\mathcal{R}_{\rm{s}}$ and a helpfulness Reward LLM $\mathcal{R}_{\rm{h}}$ to guide the progressive and iterative training process.
+The training process is considered complete when our proposed metric, Attack Effectiveness Rate (AER), exhibits a continuous decrease with increasing training rounds.